vasanthsathya/omnia/docs/source/OmniaInstallGuide/RHEL_new/CreateLocalRepo/RunningLocalRepo.rst

 Check status of the packages
 ------------------------------

-After ``local_repo.yml`` has been executed, a status report is displayed containing the status for each package download and the complete playbook execution time.
+After ``local_repo.yml`` has been executed, a status report is displayed containing the status for each downloaded package along with the complete playbook execution time.
 Here's an example of what that might look like:

 .. image:: ../../../images/local_repo_status.png

-**SUCCESS**: The package have been successfully downloaded to the Pulp container.
+**SUCCESS**: The package has been successfully downloaded to the Pulp container.

-**SKIPPED**: Packages which are already a part of AppStream or BaseOS repositories show up as ``SKIPPED`` in the status report.
+**SKIPPED**: Packages which are already a part of AppStream or BaseOS repositories are not downloaded, and show up as ``SKIPPED`` in the status report.

-**FAILED**: The package download has failed.
+**FAILED**: The package couldn't be downloaded successfully.

 .. note::